Corporate Cards

 Float works to reduce fraud, improve workflows and help finance teams sleep a little better at night.

-Card security shouldn’t be damage control.
+Card security shouldn’t be a damage control measure.
 Build smart habits into your spend process from day one, and skip the nightly teeth-grinding and month-end panic.

 Seb often recommends Float to clients because it streamlines corporate card management for everyone.
 “We get that visibility on credit card spend.
 It makes it easier for them, and makes it easier for us,” he says.

 Want to see if Float is right for you?
-Take a tour
+Book a demo today.

 Learn more about Float